rackerlabs/docs-core-infra-user-guide/cloud-config/storage/cloud-files-product-actions/index.rst

 You can copy an existing object to a new object in the Cloud Files storage system.
 The new object can be in the same container, but must have a different name from the original object.
-If the new object is located in a different container, you can use the same name as the original or use a new name.
+If the new object is located in a different container, you can either use the same name as the original or a new name.

 Delete an Object
 ''''''''''''''''
-By deleting an object, you are permanently removing the object from the storage system (data and metadat).
+By deleting an object, you are permanently removing the object from the storage system (data and metadata).
 Deletion is processed immediately and cannot be reversed.